Jamuna003/Mini-project/README.md

 • Created task addition, view, and edit functionalities
 • Secured user data with simple delimiter format
 • Designed reusable functions for user and task management

+## Project 3:Guess the Number Game

+Project Objective
+A fun Python-based game where the user tries to guess a randomly generated number between 1 and 100.

+ Scope Summary and Features
+- Random number generation
+- Attempt counter
+- Feedback for each guess
+- Input validation